Is there an onsen in Singapore? I’m happy to report that the answer is yes!

 Yes, of course.
 Young accompanied children may enter either bath with their guardian.
 Older children should go to the bath assigned for their gender.
 Note that the onsen you are visiting may have a policy on the minimum age a child must be to enter the baths unaccompanied.

 Tattoos, even if small and simply a means of artistic expression, are generally not allowed in onsen due to their association with the yakuza, or Japanese mafia.
-If your tattoo is not too big, you might be able to cover it up with a skin-coloured waterproof bandage.
-Do so beforehand as you may be asked to leave if your body art is spotted upon entry or in the changing room.
+If it is not too big, you can cover your tattoo with a skin-coloured waterproof bandage.
+Do so beforehand, as you may be asked to leave if your body art is spotted upon entry or in the changing room.
 Check the policy of the onsens you’re visiting, but be prepared to be turned away.

-Onsens are indicated on maps and signs with the symbol ♨ or the character 湯 (yu, meaning hot water), sometimes expressed in the simpler hiragana text as ゆ so it can be read by younger children.
+Onsens are indicated on maps and signs with the symbol ♨ or the character 湯 (yu, meaning hot water), sometimes expressed in the simpler hiragana text as ゆ so younger children can read it.

 Onsen vs Sento: What’s The Difference?

 Don’t get confused between the two!
-Though they are both considered public baths, the Onsen and Sento serve different functions.
+Though both are considered public baths, the Onsen and Sento serve different functions.
 Think of the onsen as nature’s pool for relaxation and the Sento as a man-made facility for self-cleaning.

 It’s been recorded that more than 20,000 Sento existed in the mid-1960s, with only 5,000 left in Japan today.
 If you were to experience bathing in one of these traditional Sento today, you’d have to venture into residential areas.